 A STA that has successfully negotiated a protected block ack agreement shall obey the following rules as a block ack recipient in addition to rules specified in 10.25.6.3 (Scoreboard context control during full-state operation) to 10.25.6.6 (Receive reordering buffer control operation):

-[1015]
+[1015]If the STA uses full state operation and an MPDU does not pass decryption or integrity check, then the STA shall not update the value of WinStartR, shall clear the scoreboard context for that MPDU, and shall increment dot11PBACErrors by 1.
+If the STA uses partial state operation and an MPDU does not pass decryption or integrity check, then the STA shall clear the entire scoreboard context, and shall increment dot11PBACErrors by 1.

-[1016]
+[1016]If the STA uses full state operation and the replay check fails for an MPDU that was successfully decrypted and passed integrity check, then the STA shall not update the value of WinStartB and WinStartR, shall clear the scoreboard context for that MPDU, shall clear the entry for that MPDU from the reorder buffer, and shall increment dot11PBACErrors by 1.
+If the STA uses partial state operation and the replay check fails for an MPDU that was successfully decrypted and passed integrity check, then the STA shall clear the entire scoreboard context, shall not update the value of WinStartB, shall clear the entry for that MPDU from the reorder buffer, and shall increment dot11PBACErrors by 1.

 NOTE - An implementation can buffer each received MPDU and later discarded it if replay check fails for that MPDU.
 Alternatively, an implementation can perform replay check before it buffers a received MPDU.